Give us a call now for an immediate match with a local pro.

 Get written quotes before starting HVAC work.
 The quote should outline costs for both labor and materials.
 Read all terms carefully before signing.

 Generally, you should have your HVAC system inspected twice a year.
 After an inspection, your technician will tell you what services are needed.
 You should also call a technician if you start to notice any issues, such as unusual smells, strange noises, or leaks.
-If you have ductwork in your home, it should be serviced every few years.
+If your home has ductwork, it should be serviced every few years.

-The best times to have your HVAC system inspected are during the spring and fall.
-Technicians tend to be less busy during these times, which makes it easier to get an appointment.
-This also helps get your system ready for the summer and winter, which is when it normally gets the most use.
+The best times of the year to have your HVAC system inspected are during the spring and fall.
+Technicians are often less busy during these times, making it easier to get an appointment.
+This also helps get your system ready for the summer and winter, when it typically gets the most use.

-You can save energy throughout the year by making it easier for your HVAC system to maintain the temperature of your home.
-During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and try to adjust it only a few degrees at once.
-You may also consider purchasing a smart thermostat.
+You can save energy throughout the year by reducing the amount of work it takes for your HVAC system to maintain the temperature of your home.
+During all seasons, keep your thermostat as close to the outside temperature as possible, and try to adjust it only a few degrees at once.
+You might also consider a smart thermostat.

-Generally, HVAC installation or replacement takes between one and three days for the entire system.
-Installing or replacing a furnace or air conditioning unit can take as little as half a day or as much as two days.
-The exact amount of time will depend on factors like the size of your home, how easily accessible different sections are, and whether your technician runs into any problems.
+Generally, whole-system HVAC installation or replacement takes between one and three days.
+Installing or replacing a furnace or air conditioning unit may take anywhere from a few hours up to two days.
+The exact amount of time will vary depending on factors like the size of your home, how easily accessible different parts of the system are, and whether your technician finds any problems.

 For a 2,000-square-foot home, you'll also look for a furnace that is between 50,000 and 80,000 BTUs (British thermal units).